 Honestly evaluating your stats can help you choose colleges.
 While many colleges don’t have SAT/ACT or GPA cutoffs, comparing your stats to past admitted students can help gauge your competitiveness.

-Here are a few examples of these class profiles from the University of Notre Dame and Flagler College:
+Here are a few examples of 2026 class profiles from the University of Notre Dame and Emory University:

 You should start your college research as early as possible.
 Your junior year of high school is a good time to begin your college research.
 Your junior/senior years of high school are when you’ll take the ACT or SAT, which is important for college applications.
 Your scores and GPA can help you determine safety, target, and reach schools.